10 July 2016

 Tennis is the sixth most common sport to be played in the United Kingdom.
 This might come as a surprise to some who have seen the tennis courts at their local clubs look like swimming pools or duck ponds during what may be the wettest June on record.

-As we look forward to the Wimbledon final, the lucky few who will travel down to SW19 can dream of sunshine, strawberries and cream and enjoyable tennis, whilst the rest of the club tennis players are staying at home.
+As we look forward to Wimbledon, the lucky few who will travel down to SW19 can dream of sunshine, strawberries and cream and enjoyable tennis, whilst the rest of the club tennis players are staying at home.
 For those who are continuing to play this summer, it may not be at the forefront of your minds to consider the frequency and burden of injury to the upper limb in what is a non-contact and leisurely pastime.

 However, injury to the upper limb in amateur and professional tennis players is extremely common and can cause significant pain and disability leading to the affected individual needing not only to take time out from tennis, but sometimes from work as well.
 In this article we will examine the common injury patterns in the upper limb in tennis players, why they occur and what the current best treatments are.